levitation-opensource/log-of-sum-and-subtraction/README.md

 In a similar manner we can compute the logarithm of subtraction, based on the notion that ln(a - b) = ln{exp[ln(a) - ln(b)] - 1} + ln(b), if a > b.

+## Overview of files
+* Methods for calculating logarithm of sum or subtraction.
+* Examples comparing the methods with a naive solution which will produce overflow.
-See also the attached pdf file for more detail.
+* See also the attached [pdf file](https://github.com/levitation/log-of-sum-and-subtraction/blob/master/Method%20for%20calculating%20precise%20logarithm%20of%20a%20sum%20and%20subtraction.pdf) for more detail.

 [![Analytics](https://ga-beacon.appspot.com/UA-351728-28/log-of-sum-and-subtraction/README.md?pixel)](https://github.com/igrigorik/ga-beacon)